ajlaw138/ajlaw138/README.md

 ### Hey there 👋 Welcome to my profiel! :D

+🏢 I am currently working on a work project, building out a trade simulator.
+See u/alaw-at-pwc for more info.

-🌱 I’m currently starting two passion projects:
+🌱 I’m yet to start two passion projects, but I will:
   - Optimised journey planner for Thameslink 🚆
       - 💻 Features include:
         - Departure boards for specified stations